ASABE WAZIRI JUSTICE ADVOCACY INITIATIVE

 4. Societal Shadows: Where Stigma and Tradition Obstruct Healing

-Beyond the formal system, cultural and societal norms can also present formidable obstacles:
+Beyond the formal system, cultural and societal norms can also present formidable impediments to justice for victims of crime in Nigeria:

 • Victim Blaming: Societal prejudice can lead to victim blaming, adding to the trauma and discouraging reporting of crimes, particularly for sensitive offenses like sexual assault.